-TRADITIONAL FILM DEVELOPMENT (BLACK AND WHITE) 10.9
+10.9 TRADITIONAL FILM DEVELOPMENT (BLACK AND WHITE)

 The primary function of film is to record the image that is focused upon it by the lens of a camera.
-The recorded image is called a latent image because it is not visible on the film; exposed film cannot be visually distinguished from unexposed film.
+The recorded image is called a image because it is not visible on the film; exposed film cannot be visually distinguished from unexposed film.
 However, the film has changed physically during exposure and that change can be made visible if the film is treated chemically.
-The chemical treatment that causes the latent image to become a visible image is called development.
+The chemical treatment that causes the image to become a visible image is called development.

-Develop latent images on traditional black and white film.
+Develop images on traditional black and white film.

-10.9.3 EQUIPMENT AND MATERIALS:

 Film reel

 Development tank

-10.9.4 REAGENTS:

 Kodak D-76 Developer

 Kodak Fixer

 Perma Wash

 Photo Flo

-10.9.5 PROCEDURE (in the Latents Processing Lab): 10.9.5.1 Wind film onto reels, place in the development of the development tank 10.9.5.1 Wind film onto reels, place in the developing tank, and secure the lid.
-Handle undeveloped film in total darkness (no safe light).

-10.9.5.2 First tank with tap water (approximately 70° F).
+10.9.5 PROCEDURE (in the Processing Lab):

+- 10.9.5.1 Wind film onto reels, place in the developing tank, and secure the lid.
+Handle undeveloped film in total darkness (no safe light). - 10.9.5.2 Fill tank with tap water (approximately 70° F).
 Firmly tap tank to dislodge air bubbles.
 Soak film one (1) minute.
-Empty tank.

-- 10.9.5.3 Fill tank with pre-mixed Kodak D-76 Developer.
+Empty tank. - 10.9.5.3 Fill tank with pre-mixed Kodak D-76 Developer.
 Firmly tap tank to dislodge air bubbles.
 Provide initial agitation of the development tank for 15-20 seconds.
 Agitate film frequently during development period.
 Develop film for fifteen to twenty (15-20) minutes.
 Return used D-76 developer to the developer storage container, using designated funnel. - 10.9.5.4 Rinse film with tap water (approximately 70° F) for two (2) minutes.
 Empty tank. - 10.9.5.5 Fill tank with pre-mixed Kodak Fixer.
 Firmly tap tank to dislodge air bubbles.
 Agitate film frequently during fixing.
 Fix film for fifteen to twenty (15-20) minutes.
 Return fixer to the fixer storage container, using designated funnel. - 10.9.5.6 Rinse film with running tap water (approximately 70° F) for a minimum of two (2) minutes, twenty to thirty (20-30) minutes if time allows.
 Empty tank.
 Film may be removed from tank at this point and examined.

 - 10.9.5.7 Fill tank with Perma Wash, agitate and let stand for two (2) minutes.
 Perma Wash may be washed down the drain. - 10.9.5.8 Rinse film with tap water (approximately 70° F) for two (2) minutes.
 Empty tank. - 10.9.5.9 Fill tank with tap water (approximately 70° F), add two or three drops of Photo Flo and agitate.
-Photo Flo minimizes water/drying marks.

-10.9.5.10 Remove film from reel, remove excess water from film, and hang till dry in a dust-free place.
+Photo Flo minimizes water/drying marks. - 10.9.5.10 Remove film from reel, remove excess water from film, and hang till dry in a dust-free place.

-- 10.9.6.1 Pre-mixed chemicals should be room temperature when used.

-- 10.9.6.2 If negatives show a pink stain after fixing, the fixer may be near exhaustion or the fixing time was too short.
+- 10.9.6.1 Pre-mixed chemicals should be room temperature when used. - 10.9.6.2 If negatives show a pink stain after fixing, the fixer may be near exhaustion or the fixing time was too short.
 If the stain is slight, it will not affect image stability or negative contrast.
-If the stain is pronounced and irregular over the film surface, re-fix the film
+If the stain is pronounced and irregular over the film surface, re-fix the film in fresh fixer.

-- 10.9.7 CONTROLS:

-- CONTROLS:

 Not applicable